Samuel-Adeola/Cybersecurity_AWS-Terraform_Lab_Project-/README.md

 Virtual machine: Windows 10 installed on VirtualBox Installation
 •	To install, you will need to follow these steps:

 •	AWS Account: Create  AWS Free Tier account with the required resources EC2 (For deploying workstations - Blue Team, Red Team, and victim machines), VPC (For creating isolated networking environments), IAM (AdminFullAccess), Security Groups, key Pair, AWS Command Line Interface (CLI).

 •	(AWS Free Tier Account - https://aws.amazon.com/free/compute/?p=ft&z=subnav&loc=3)

 •	create a user with administrator permissions and get its ACCESS KEY and SECRET KEY

 •	Switch to eu-west-1 region in your aws console (on the browser)

-•	Go to EC2 --> Instances --> Key Pair and create a key with name ec2_key_pair (All lowercase) and save the .pem key file
+•	Go to EC2 --> Instances --> Key Pair and create a key with name ec2_key_pair (All lowercase) and save the .pem key file.

 •	Copy your ec2_key_pair.pem file to your C:\Users\<your username>\.ssh folder and rename it to id_rsa

 •	AWS Cli installed